chjackson/msmbayes/README.md

 `msmbayes` is an R package for Bayesian multi-state modelling of intermittently-observed data.

 It is similar to the [`msm`](https://chjackson.github.io/msm) package.
-It supports the following models:
+It supports the following continuous-time multi-state models.

-* Markov models for intermittently-observed state data
+* Markov models

+* Semi-Markov models using phase-type distributions

-* Hidden Markov models for intermittently-observed, misclassified (discrete) state data
+* Hidden Markov models for misclassified (discrete) state data

-* Phase-type semi-Markov models for intermittently-observed state data
+The same observation schemes are supported as in `msm`: intermittent observations, exact transition times, "exact death times" and censored (coarsened)  states.
+Covariates may be time-homogeneous or piecewise-constant.

+Any transition structures are permitted for any models (any number of states, with or without cycles, with or without absorbing states).

 Models are fitted with Bayesian estimation, via any of the algorithms available in [Stan](http://mc-stan.org), whereas `msm` uses only maximum likelihood.